 Renting the property out yourself or through a Letting Agent

 If the Council has nomination rights on your property, we may nominate a potential tenant.
 We may choose to do this using our Homechoice register.

 Either way, the requirements of your s106 legal agreement still need to be met.
 Any potential tenant found by you, or by your letting agent, needs to contact Cornwall Council.
 This is so that they can check that the person is eligible to rent under the terms of your s106 agreement.
-Cornwall Council will ask the potential tenant to fill in an eligibility form and return this to us with evidence of how they meet the criteria - this usually includes
+Cornwall Council will ask the potential tenant to fill in an eligibility form.
+They will need to return this to us with evidence of how they meet the criteria.
+The criteria usually includes:

 - local connection